b-straub/DexieNET/DexieNETCloudPushServer/README.md

 {
    "serviceUrl": "https://dexie.cloud",
-   "dbUrl": "your dexie cloud database url", "applicationServerKey": "your invalid public key"
+   "dbUrl": "your dexie cloud database url", "applicationServerKey": "your Vapid public key"
 }
 ```
 In any case, the vapid public key must be added when configuring the cloud database.